IABTechLab/uid2-self-serve-portal/README.md

 Once running, log onto the Grafana UI from [here](http://localhost:3101).
 Use the username `admin` and password `admin`.

 Add the Loki datasource in Grafana with the following Loki data-source url: `http://host.docker.internal:3100`.
-Note: this url should match the value of `SSP_LOKI_HOST` in your `.env` file.
+Notes: When adding Loki, if the test query fails, try a query in the **Explore** tab it may have been added anyway.
+This url should match the value of `SSP_LOKI_HOST` in your `.env` file.

 The logs should now be available in the **Explore** tab to query - you may need to trigger some API requests in the UI to generate some logs.
 You can then debug requests by specifying the app name along with a traceId, for example: